contentauth/dash.js/samples/c2pa/README.md

 ### DASH-native implementation

 With the native implementation, C2PA validation is integrated into the DASH player codebase.
-Once the page's HTML content is loaded, the `init()` function instatiates the player.
+Once the page's HTML content is loaded, the `init()` function instantiates the player.
 The `c2paPlayer` instance is the bridge between the DASH player and the UI component.

 Here is the example code from [`c2pa-demo-native.html`](./native-dash/c2pa-demo-native.html):